 The WACENA community-based interventions are aimed at strengthening SRHR among adolescents by helping to reduce such health challenges through making SRHR socially acceptable and accessible.
 It has long been established that for health services to be beneficial for the young population they need be adolescent-friendly, accessible, socially acceptable, equitable, appropriate and effective for different youth subpopulations as defined by the WHO.

 It is believed that for SRHR interventions to be successful they must be compatible with and integrated into the community and existing health care system.
-WACENA’s goal and approach is to integrate SRSH interventions sustainably in the local community and in local health care protocols.
+WACENA’s goal and approach is to integrate SRHR interventions sustainably in the local community and in local health care protocols.

 It is WACENA’s vision that every woman, girl and child in Africa have access to education and that they are well informed of their legal rights with a clear path to live free from all forms of abuse, discrimination and stereotyping.